Florida Probate – General Information

 • We handle almost every aspect.
 99.99% of time, our clients are never required to come to Florida.

 • In our office, all probate petitions are personally prepared by a qualified attorney (not a paralegal)

 • We LOVE technology and embrace the use of phones, fax, email and the internet to streamline our probate cases. (which means open communication and efficient service)

 • Your “no strings, no pressure” and absolutely free consultation is with a Florida Probate attorney, not a paralegal.

-Let us answer your legal questions and give you a real plan.
+Let us help you with a real plan.

 Did you know?
-“Letters of Administration” are not always required!
+“Letters of Administration” aren’t always required!